-Tell your doctor about all other medications you use, especially oral diabetes medications such as pioglitazone or rosiglitazone (which are sometimes contained in combinations with glimepiride or metformin).
-Taking certain oral diabetes medications while you are using insulin may increase your risk of serious heart problems.
+Tell your doctor if you also take pioglitazone or rosiglitazone (sometimes contained in combinations with glimepiride or metformin).
+Taking certain oral diabetes medicines while you are using insulin may increase your risk of serious heart problems.

 How should I use U-500 insulin?

 U-500 insulin is concentrated and contains 500 units of insulin in each milliliter (mL).
 This is five times more concentrated than regular U-100 insulin, which contains 100 units per mL.
 Measure each dose of U-500 insulin carefully.
 Using too much insulin can lead to insulin shock or death.
 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Insulin is injected under the skin.
 A healthcare provider can teach you how to properly use the medication by yourself.